riptano/cdm-java/README.md

 Cassandra Dataset Manager, referred to simply as `cdm`, is a tool to learn how to use Cassandra.

+The easiest way to get started is to [download cdm](https://github.com/riptano/cdm-java/releases/download/0.11/cdm) and put it somewhere in your path.

 Work in progress.
 Original cdm was written in Python but is being ported to Java for maintainability and the ability to easy distribute a single file.

 ## Building